-Lower compression of the Callaway Supersoft (compression rating of 38) produces extremely low spin compared to the mid-compression Srixon (compression rating of 60) making the Supersoft ideal for players with swing speeds of less than 95 mph while the Srixon Soft feel can accommodate swing speeds up to 100 mph.
+Lower compression of the Callaway Supersoft (compression rating of 38) produces extremely low spin compared to the mid-compression Srixon (compression rating of 60), making the Supersoft ideal for players with swing speeds of less than 95 mph.
+In comparison, the Srixon Soft feel can accommodate swing speeds up to 100 mph.

 Callaway uses a Trionomer cover while Srixon uses Ionomer in their cover.
 Both use ionomer as the base and Callaway adds more Comores to their cover.

 Soft Ionomers covers are less durable than urethane but cost less to produce.

 Comparing the construction features, Srixon Soft Feel has a slight edge in our opinion.